sababorj/liri-node-app/README.md

 # liri-node-app
 #### **liri** Language Interpretation and Recognition Interface, is a Node.js application.
+**before runiong the project you need to instal node version v8.11.3 and npm version 6.4.1.** liri.js is the main execution file.
-liri.js is the main execution file.
-You can simply navigate to the project file in your terminal window and execute liri with this command ```node liri.js``` liri will then provide you with command options :
+You can simply navigate to the project file in your terminal window and execute the following commands:
+*```npm i``` // To install dependencies
+*```node liri.js``` // To execute liri
+liri will then provide you with command options :
 * concert-this
 * spotify-this-song